 An upset digestive system is one of the most commonly observed side effects of protein powder.
 The two most popular protein supplements — whey protein and casein protein — are derived from milk.
 These are rich in lactose, which is a type of sugar naturally found in milk.
 Therefore, it is not a good choice for those who are lactose intolerant.

 Excess intake of these proteins can also cause increased bowel movements, bloating, and even nausea (1).
-Other side effects including flatulence and diarrhea.
+Some of its other side effects include flatulence, stomach pain, and diarrhea.

 2. Cause Unhealthy Weight Gain

 This side effect beats the very purpose of inventing protein supplements in the first place!
 If taken in excess quantities, protein supplements can lead to increased appetite and cause you to gain weight.
 And by weight, we mean fat.
 When your workout regimen does not match up to your protein intake, the unutilized calories get converted into fat.
 This fat gets piled up day by day, causing you to gain weight rapidly.
 It is surely not a good sign.

 3. Can Lower Blood Pressure Too Much

 Research shows that whey protein especially can lower blood pressure (2).
 Though this can be good news in most cases, people who already are on medications for high blood pressure must be wary as whey supplements might lower their blood pressure too much.

 4. Might Affect Kidneys

 As protein is utilized by the body, it produces ammonia as a by-product.
 The ammonia is then converted into urea, which is eliminated from the body through urine.
 The logic is simple.
 If a person takes high amounts of protein, they produce large quantities of urea (3).
-It puts higher pressure on the kidneys as they filter out copious amounts of urea and calcium from the blood.
+It puts higher pressure on the kidneys as they filter out copious amounts of urea and calcium from the blood, causing kidney damage.

 When large quantities of protein supplements are consumed over a long period, there is an increased risk of developing renal disorders.
 Impairment of kidneys, kidney stones, and renal failure are the probable side effects of taking protein supplements in excess quantities.

 5. Can Disrupt Hormones